Reranking Passages with Coarse-to-Fine Neural Retriever Enhanced by List-Context Information: Experiments

 This is a large-scale machine reading comprehension dataset \cite{nguyen2016ms} sampled from Bing's search query logs.
 We choose the dataset for the passage re-ranking task.
+Given a set of 1000 passages that have been retrieved using the BM25 algorithm, re-rank these passages based on their relevance to the query.
+This dataset was the primary focus of the 2020 and 2019 TREC Deep Learning Track.
+It has also been utilized as a teaching resource for the ACM SIGIR/SIGKDD AFIRM Summer School, which offers courses on Machine Learning for Data Mining and Search.
 Figure \ref{marco} visualizes the data distribution of this dataset.
 The x- and y- axes denote the number of candidate passages and the number of questions respectively.
 The training set contains 398,792 questions.
 The number of passages in each question ranges from 2 to 732.
 The question length ranges from 1 to 38 words.
 The passage length ranges from 1 to 362 words.
 Each question average has 100.7 passage candidates.
 On average, each question has one relevant passage.
 The development set and test set contain 6,980 and 6,837 questions respectively.
-Each question has 1000 passages candidates retrieved with BM25 from the MS MARCO corpus.
 In the test set, the question length ranges from 2 to 30 words.
 The passage length ranges from 1 to 287 words.